rml-lee/Employee-Data-Analysis/README.md

 # Business Task

-The goal of this task is to gather actionable insights and identify trends from the provided Human Resources (HR) dataset.
+The goal of this project is to gather actionable insights and identify trends from the provided Human Resources (HR) dataset.

 ## Table of Contents
 - [Data Source](#data-source)